tyaga/sfVkontaktePlugin/README.md

 	    photo_getter_class: vkPhotoGetter

 1.	enable_fetch - do or not save user profile, user friends and profiles of user friends to the database.
 2.	enable_register_routes - do or not automatically add fetch and upload photo routes to the routing collection.
-If it is setted to false, you should write these routing rules in your routing.yml file.
+If it is set to false, you should write these routing rules in your routing.yml file.
 3.	enable_add_js - do or not add javascript files to the response.
-If it is setted to false, you should add required JS to your view.yml file or to js compressor paths.
+If it is set to false, you should add required JS to your view.yml file or to js compressor paths.
 The required js are "http://vkontakte.ru/js/api/xd_connection.js?2" and "/sfVkontaktePlugin/js/common.js".
 4.	enable_append_get_params - do or not append to every uri of every link on your site the get params, which passed from iframe.
 If it is setted to false, you must manage security of your app by yourself.
 5.	user_model - the name of the user model, obviously.
 Default value is **User**.
 6.	photo_getter_class - class used for retrieve path to the file needed to upload to vk server

-Condition of fetching friends and profiles is defined in sfVkontakteUser, in the getNeedFetch method, so you can write own method in your myUser class to redefine this behaviour.
+Condition of fetching friends and profiles is defined in sfVkontakteUser, in the getNeedFetch method, so you can write your own method in your myUser class to redefine this behaviour.

 ## Documentation:

 ### Server side, sfVkontakteTools class

-sfVkontaktePlugin provides you sfVkontakteTools class, that allows you to call secure VK Api function.
+sfVkontaktePlugin provides you with sfVkontakteTools class, that allows you to call secure VK Api function.
 In PLUGIN/config/app.yml you can see all secure methods provided by VK with theirs parameters.
 In any part of your project you can write:

 		$this->getUser()->getBalance( array('uid' => $this->getUser()->id) );